nunomaduro/plus-1/website/handbook.md

 ## Object initializer

-You can use object initializers to initialize class objects in a declarative manner without explicitly invoking the constructor for the class.
-The compiler processes object initializers by first accessing the default instance constructor and then processing the properties initializations:
+You can use object initializers to initialize class objects in a declarative manner without explicitly invoking the constructor for the class. **Plus** processes object initializers by first accessing the default instance constructor and then processing the properties initializations:

 ```php